-As most students have heard, Ursuline now allows its students to wear pants on regular school days.
-Since the Ursuline uniform has always required the traditional plaid skirt, some were surprised by a new optional uniform piece.
+As most students have heard, Ursuline just added a pants option to the required uniform for regular school days.
+Since the Ursuline uniform has always been recognizable by the traditional plaid skirt, some were surprised by the new optional uniform piece.

 Dean of Students Kayla Brown announced the pants’ upcoming availability at class meetings in early January.